Anas-Ehab/NoteHub/General/HTB/OSCP/V1/Bastion.md

 * *impacket -secretdump -sam SAMFILENAME -system SYSTEMFILENAME* dumbs the hashes from the SAM and SYSTEM files.
 * *hashes.org* - to decrypt hashes.
 * *net user USERNAME* - information about the user in windows.
+* *impacket-psexec USERNAME@IPADDRESS* opens a powershell instance to a windows machine.
 * *powershell* starts a powershell instance.

 ## Steps